Scalise: No Government Shutdown

 Let’s say you’re a top-tier presidential candidate, and you want to steal the best ideas from the lower-tier candidates to buttress your own position and siphon away what support they have on the issues.
-You want …
+You want to make …

 Downgrade Watch: Weekend Edition

 Stocks were pummeled this morning by a rumor that Standard & Poor’s would downgrade the United States, making the announcement after the close of markets Friday.
-When asked about this, S&P’s John Piecuch gave me the …
+When asked about this, S&P’s John Piecuch gave me the standard (and …

 The Next Deficit-Reduction Deal